Free Summer Fireworks Shows in NYC for Families

 Saturday, September 2

 When the last out is recorded, the Mets set off a stunning fireworks show, which should be visible to those in the vicinity.

 Free Fireworks Shows in the Bronx This Summer

 New York Philharmonic Concerts in the Parks – Van Cortlandt Park

 Enter from Broadway near West 251st Street.
-Concert site is north of the baseball fields.
+The concert site is north of the baseball fields.

-This post was originally published in July 2010.
+This article, originally published in July 2010, is updated annually.